Eddie Vedder: Pearl Jam

-Pearl Jam was formed in 1990 by Ament, Gossard, and McCready, who then recruited Vedder and three different drummers in sequence.
-The band originally took the name Mookie Blaylock, but was forced to change it when they signed to Epic Records in 1991, instead calling their debut album Ten after Blaylock's jersey number.
+Pearl Jam, initially called Mookie Blaylock after the former National Basketball Association player of the same name, was formed in 1990 by Jeff Ament, Stone Gossard, and Mike McCready, who then recruited Vedder as lead singer but hired and fired three different drummers.
+The band was forced to change its name when they signed to Epic Records in 1991, becoming Pearl Jam, and instead naming their debut album Ten after Blaylock's jersey number.

-Ten brought the band into the mainstream, and became one of the best selling alternative albums of the 1990s, being certified 13× Platinum.
-The band found itself amidst the sudden popularity and attention given to the Seattle music scene and the genre known as grunge.
+Ten became one of the best-selling albums of the 1990s, being certified 13× Platinum.
 The single "Jeremy" received Grammy Award nominations for Best Rock Song and Best Hard Rock Performance in 1993.
 Pearl Jam received four awards at the 1993 MTV Video Music Awards for its music video for "Jeremy", including Video of the Year and Best Group Video.
 Ten ranks number 209 on Rolling Stone magazine's list of the 500 greatest albums of all time, and "Jeremy" was ranked number 11 on VH1's list of the 100 greatest songs of the '90s.

-Following an intense touring schedule, the band went into the studio to record what would become its second studio album, Vs., released in 1993.
+Following an intense touring schedule, the band recorded its second studio album, Vs., which was released in 1993.
 Upon its release, Vs. set the record at the time for most copies of an album sold in a week, and spent five weeks at number one on the Billboard 200.
 Vs. was nominated for a Grammy Award for Best Rock Album in 1995.
 From Vs., the song "Daughter" received a Grammy nomination for Best Rock Performance by a Duo or Group with Vocal and the song "Go" received a Grammy nomination for Best Hard Rock Performance.

 Feeling the pressures of success, with much of the burden of Pearl Jam's popularity falling on Vedder, the band decided to decrease the level of promotion for its albums, including refusing to release music videos.
 Vedder's issue with fame came from what he stated as "what happens when a lot of these people start thinking you can change their lives or save their lives or whatever and create these impossible fuckin' expectations that in the end just start tearing you apart."
 In 1994, the band began a much-publicized boycott of Ticketmaster, which lasted for three years and limited the band's ability to tour in the United States.
 Vedder faced what he called a "pretty intense stalker problem" during the mid-1990s.
 Vedder would refer to the issue in the song "Lukin" from No Code.